Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Approach

 \subsection{Preliminary}

-We consider a set $P$ of all personalized objects introduced to a given \VLM.
+We consider a given \VLM, a large language model with visual understanding capabilities and a set $P$ of all personalized objects introduced to the \VLM.
 Each object $p\in P$ is associated with a set of reference images $\{I_p\}$, a name or identifier $n_p$ and optionally $c_p$ a context of the object.
 Our objective is to generate a personalized response for all images containing $p$ during inference, while producing a general caption for any other image that does not contain any of the personalized objects.
-The \VLM, e.g., LLaVA~\cite{liu2024visual} typically takes as input an image $I_p$, a text query $Q$ and additional text as context or instruction.
+The \VLM, e.g., LLaVA~\cite{liu2024visual} typically takes as input an input image $I_p$, a text query $Q$ and additional text as context or instruction.